 The origin of Alternating Current can be traced back to 1832, when Hippolyte Pixii, a French engineer, developed the first-ever dynamoelectric generator based on Faraday’s principles.

-Then it was Guillaume Duchenne, who successfully demonstrated the practical use of AC current in electrotherapy in 1855.
+Then it was Guillaume Duchenne, who successfully demonstrated the practical use of AC in electrotherapy in 1855.
 Works of Sebastian Ferranti, Galileo Ferraris, and Lucien Gaulard contributed towards the further development of this technology.

-Tesla’s contribution to the alternating current came in the late 1880s when his induction motor was integrated into the AC systems produced by George Westinghouse’s company in order to compete with Thomas Edison’s low voltage Direct Current.
+Tesla’s contribution to the alternating current came in the late 1880s when his induction motor was integrated into the AC systems produced by George Westinghouse’s company to compete with Thomas Edison’s low voltage Direct Current.
 Unlike DC, Alternate systems allow electricity to transit over long distances efficiently.